SCHEDULES & TICKETS

 Brindisi is a beautiful Italian town that belongs to the Apulia region.
 Rumor has it that it was found by Diomedes, a Greek Hero.
 This town used to have a significant role in the past thanks to its location, which is close to both Greece and the Middle East.
 There are a lot of good reasons for visiting Brindisi, some of which are its amazing coasts and its lovely architecture.

-Below, you will find information on how to get to Greece from Brindisi (Italy) by ferry, where to buy your tickets, and information about Brindisi and its port, along with many photos.
+Below, you will find information on how to get from Italy to Greece by ferry from Brindisi port, where to buy your tickets, and information about Brindisi and its port, along with many photos.

 Ferries depart from Brindisi to the ports of Igoumenitsa and Patras in the Greek mainland.
 The ferry trip from Brindisi lasts for 8.5-17 hours.
 Brindisi is also directly connected by ferry with Corfu and Kefalonia islands.